Lucy's Light « Catholic Insight

-It may be difficult to believe in these dark December days, but a scant week from now, the days, once we pass the winter solstice, will begin getting slowly, but perceptibly, longer.
+It may be difficult to believe in these dark December days, but a scant week from now, once we pass the winter solstice, the days will begin getting slowly, but perceptibly, longer.
 The light, and the Light, of the world is not far off.
 Today we celebrate Santa Lucia, Saint Lucy, the saint of ‘light’, who was put to death during the persecution of Diocletian, in 304, a decade before Constantine made Christianity legal.
-Her sacrifice as one of countless many of the martyrs which paved the way.
-By the blood of Christians…
+Her sacrifice was one of countless many of the martyrs which paved the way.
+The blood of Christians is the seed…

 The legend is that, as an orphan of rich parents, she dedicated her virginity to God, and began to distribute her wealth to the poor.
 Her aunt, worried about her future – as aunts of orphaned nieces are wont to do, I suppose – had betrothed her to a pagan suitor.
 Said suitor, however, seeing his future dowry dissipate, condemned Lucy to Paschasius, the governor of Syracuse, who in turn condemned her to be defiled in a brothel.
 But the young maiden miraculously stood fast; literally: not even a team of horses could move her; nor would the wood alight when they tried to burn her alive.
-So she was summarily dispatched by a sword or a dagger, perhaps after having her eyes gouged out.
+So she was summarily dispatched by a sword or dagger, perhaps after having her eyes gouged out.
 Hence, Lucy, as befits her name, is the patroness of those with eye ailments, and a worthy intercessor in these days of the darkness of sin, which will soon flee away.
+She is often portrayed in art holding her eyes on a plate, which, if memory serves, inspired various iced baking delicacies that bore a passing resemblance to such.

-One of the most beautiful of the Caribbean islands, Santa Lucia, is named after the young martyr.
-I recall that the Basilians have a house and school there, for Father Leonard Kennedy, God rest his merry Irish soul, who taught here at the College years ago, spent some time there in his early priesthood.
-My own brother took his one trip to the ‘islands’ there with some friends.
+One of the most beautiful of the Caribbean islands, Santa Lucia, is named after the young

+martyr.
+Where the Basilians have a house and school, for Father Leonard Kennedy, God rest his merry Irish soul, who taught at our College years ago, spent some time there in his early priesthood.
+My own brother took his one trip to the islands there with some friends.
 Both praised the beauty of the white sands, and cerulean water, an image – if a pale one – of the heaven which awaits us, if we but persevere to the end, in the truth of our Faith.

 There is also a Neapolitan song invoking the saint, made famous by the tenor Enrico Caruso at the dawn of the twentieth century: